Mott MacDonald's story

 It’s important to us that we are consistent in what we say and do.
 We have a thriving business in carbon management, and it is essential that we have our house in order as the focus shifts from carbon reduction to net-zero.
-Clients and partners are already talking to us about our carbon neutral journey, and how they may follow suit.
+Locally, clients and partners are already talking to us about our carbon neutral journey, and how they may follow suit.

 There will also be benefits for those we work with, especially our clients, who need to consider carbon emissions in their supply chain.
 We have the certification they require when working out their own carbon accounts, helping them to drive down their overall project footprint.